-Nevertheless, I cannot vouch for the accuracy of the above mentioned figures and they prefer to remain anonymous.
-I reckon what is important is to learn about their investing strategies and thought process.
-They are active users in the IN community and often drop nuggets of wisdoms in their many posts there.
+Nevertheless, I cannot vouch for the accuracy of the above-mentioned figures and they prefer to remain anonymous.
+I reckon what is important is to learn about their investment strategies and thought processes.
+They are active users in the IN community and often drop nuggets of wisdom in their many posts there.
 I am sure we can all learn something from them.

-Beyond InvestingNote, I have also wrote a post about investor bloggers with sizable portfolios and users with amazing results in StocksCafe.
+Beyond InvestingNote, I have also written a post about investor bloggers with sizable portfolios and users with amazing results in StocksCafe.
 See below.

 Singapore Investor Bloggers with min.
 1 SGD Million Stock Portfolios (read here)